PMunch/futhark/README.md

 # Sounds great, what's the catch?
 Futhark is currently in an alpha state.
-It currently doesn't support C++, and it doesn't currently understand macros that simply define constant values.
+It currently doesn't support C++, and it doesn't understand things like function-style macros.
 It might also mess up on definition types I haven't seen yet in the small handful of libraries I've tested it against.
 All of these things are things I hope to get fixed up.

 ## TODO
-- Proper handling of C macros, at least those with simple values (inherently hard because C macros are typeless)
+- Proper handling of C macros (inherently hard because C macros are typeless)
 - Find way to not require C compiler include paths
 - Verify if/make it work on Windows and Mac